 Ask an Influencer to Announce Your Webinar

 This is another good option to let your target audience know about the upcoming webinar.
 When an influencer gives a recommendation, his subscribers in most cases take it positively.
-However, here you need to find the right influencer, especially taking into account the fact that you are limited in funds.
+However, here you need to find the right influencer, especially considering that you are limited in funds.
 For example, let’s continue to analyze Facebook.

 So, a promo post from an influencer on Facebook costs from $25 per thousand subscribers.
-Therefore, if an influencer has ten thousand subscribers, then his recommendation will cost you $250, and this is already serious money.
+Therefore, if an influencer has ten thousand subscribers, his recommendation will cost you $250, which is already serious.

-Therefore, you need to find the micro-influencer and make sure that his or her target audience matches yours as much as possible.
+Therefore, you need to find the micro-influencer and make sure that his or her target audience matches yours.
 Yes, he will have fewer subscribers, but all those users who go to your site will be more targeted.
 And the coolest opportunity is to try to negotiate with the influencer about the recommendation in return for free participation in your webinar.

 Get in Touch with Your Leads with Free Email Marketing Tools

-So, when you got the first leads, you need to continue working with them to maximize their interest in your webinar, product or service.
+When you get the first leads, you need to continue working to maximize their interest in your webinar.
 And since the only thing you still know about them is the email address, email marketing is currently your only tool.